bsdeducation/bsd-overlay/tutorials/development.md

 After forking the repository, clone it to your machine: `git clone <github URL to your repo>`

-Within your 'BSD.online' directory run `yarn` to install all dependencies.
+Within your 'bsd-overlay' directory run `yarn` to install all dependencies.

 ---
 > The main scripts in package.json to be aware of are: